 Use our Marketing Activation resources to help you advance your Marketing Operations and Marketing Performance Management.
 Contact us when you’re ready to transform your Marketing organization into a CoE and take your Marketing Operations to the next level.
 Here’s where our checklist begins:

-• Enable a collaborative and transparent planning processes to ensure alignment between your marketing plans and business outcomes.
+• Enable a collaborative and transparent planning process to ensure alignment between your marketing plans and business outcomes.

-• Increase your visibility and accountability in the budgeting process and expenditure tracking that ensure alignment between your investments and your impact.
+• Increase your visibility and accountability in the budgeting process and expenditure tracking to ensure alignment between your investments and your impact.

 • Link tasks to deliverables to outcomes and define the workflow for the approval process for the deliverables to improve your predictability, on-time deliverability, and cost management.